-- Allocate enough space to hold the internal representation.
-The function can use the mi alloc() DataBlade API function to allocate the space for the internal structure. • - Parse the input string.
-It must obtain the individual members from the input string and store them in the appropriate fields of the internal structure - Return a pointer to the internal structure.
+· Allocate enough space to hold the internal representation.

+- Parse the input string. - It must obtain the individual members from the input string and store them in the appropriate fields of the internal structure - Return a pointer to the internal structure.